 for years (Florida museum of Natural History, research Affiliate, Moss Landing

-analyse whale shark encounter data to learn more about these amazing
+to collect and analyse whale shark encounter data to learn more about these amazing creatures. ...

 Dangerous Marine Animals - Shark Attack Fatalities -